The 11 Best-Rated Can Openers, According to Thousands of Reviews

-If you have arthritis, carpal tunnel syndrome, or other pain in your hands and wrists, an electric can opener is likely your best bet, as it doesn't require any holding or turning.
+If you have arthritis, carpal tunnel syndrome, neuropathy, or other pain in your hands and wrists, an electric can opener is likely your best bet, as it doesn't require any holding or turning.
 But if you do want a manual can opener, it's important to look at the ergonomics, or how well the can opener feels and operates.

 Similar to other OXO models in our roundup, the OXO Good Grips Smooth Edge Can Opener is designed to take the pressure off of your hands.
 Instead of clamping down on the handles, you simply pop the tool on top and hold gently.
 No squeezing required.
 This one also features a nifty slot that holds the lid in place for a touch-free removal.

-Buy it: OXO Good Grips Smooth Edge Can Opener, $23; Bed Bath & Beyond
+Buy It: OXO Good Grips Smooth Edge Can Opener, $23; Bed Bath & Beyond

 They really should put a warning on canned tomato sauce like "Heads up: This will be a 100 percent nightmare for your white counters and cabinets."
 If you're tired of the clean-up, stop the splatter with a can opener that actually prevents messes.